swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 Install the dependencies and update the freeze file.

+!!! warning

+    Prior to running any `pip` commands, it is crucial to ensure the virtual environment is activated to avoid potential conflicts with system-wide Python packages.

+    To check its status, simply run `pip -V`.
+If the virtual environment is active, the output will show the path to the virtual environment's Python executable.
+If it is not, you can activate it with `source .venv/bin/activate`.

 ```sh title="Execute the following command(s) in a terminal"
 # Install the requirements
 pip install --requirement requirements.txt